 - Adequately pay all individuals involved in the supply chain

 - Ensure that all labor happens under appropriate working conditions

 - Ensure that all materials come from legitimate sources

 We also frequently visit our vendors' offices and factories worldwide, where we can personally see that our standards are being upheld.

 The Responsible Jewellery Council

 Ben Bridge is a founding member of the Responsible Jewellery Council (RJC), a not-for-profit organization which sets and enforces responsible business practices covering human rights, labor rights, environmental impact, mining practices, and product disclosure throughout the supply chain.
-RJC members commit to and are independently audited against the RJC code of practices every several years.
+RJC members commit to and are independently audited against the RJC code of practices every three years.

 It is absolutely paramount to our business, our reputation, and our position as global citizens that our customers can be confident that the diamonds we sell are conflict-free.
 The term "conflict-diamond" refers to uncut or rough diamonds that have been used by rebel movements and their allies to undermine legitimate governments.